Search this site

 Rajasaheb, finally, thought of a stratagem: why don't we counter morality with morality?
 The Congress workers, after all, have taken up the mantle in the name of religion and ethics; we, too, need to follow suit and thrash the tiger in its own den.
-A man has to be found who would vow to die if shops do not remain open.
-The man should be a brahmin and a person who is well-known and respected in the society.
-Raisaheb, Khansaheb and the others liked the idea.
+We have to find someone who would vow to die if shops remain closed.
+The man should be a brahmin and a person who is well-known and respected in society.
+Raisaheb, Khansaheb, and the others liked the idea.
 "Yes, that will work wonders," Raisaheb said.
 "How about Pandit Gadadhar Sharma?"

 Raisaheb immediately sent a message to Pandit Moteram's house.
 Shashtriji was engaged in his daily worship at that time; he completed the worship hurriedly and got ready to go.
 A call from the Rajasaheb!
 It seemed fortune was smiling on Shashtriji!
 "The moon appears to be shining with more brilliance today!
 Fetch my clothes; let's see why he has called," he told his wife.